lkuper/dissertation/talks/defense.md

 ## (27. k-CFA)

-[TODO: maybe tweak this and add more material from my diss?]

 So this begins with a story.
-Two years ago, I was at a conference, ICFP 2012 in Copenhagen, and I got into a conversation with Matt Might about potential applications for LVars, and, he happens to be a static analysis researcher, so unsurprisingly, he said, "You should definitely apply LVars to static analysis."
+Two years ago, I was at a conference, ICFP 2012 in Copenhagen, and I got into a conversation about potential applications for LVars with Matt Might, who does static analysis.
+Unsurprisingly, he said, "Oh, you should definitely apply LVars to static analysis."

 So, Matt suggested that we could use LVars to parallelize a *k*-CFA static program analysis.
 The idea of *k*-CFA is to explore a graph of abstract states of a program, with the goal of discovering the flow of control in the program without actually having to run it.
 And, this is a picture of one of those abstract state transition graphs, showing the abstract states and the transitions between them, from one of his papers.
-Now, if I recall correctly, this is for a toy 9-line program, so as you can imagine the state transition graphs for realistic programs are much larger.
+Now, this is for a toy 9-line program from one of Matt's papers, so as you can imagine the state transition graphs for realistic programs are much larger.

 Well, it turned out, once I started looking into it, that the algorithm relied on detecting quiescence in a fixpoint computation, just as in the simpler graph traversal that I showed before.
 So, once we had support for quiescence and freezing, we were able to sit down and implement *k*-CFA in LVish.
 In particular, what we did was port a pure Haskell version of the *k*-CFA analysis to a parallel version using LVish.